-- To create value for stakeholders through the identification, development, and implementation of new or optimized processes, products, or integrated systems. - To successfully communicate and document process descriptions, methodologies, data, analyses, results, and proposals to stakeholders. - To achieve goals through effective team interactions, followership, and leadership. - To maintain basic knowledge and skills and to evolve capabilities through professional development and advanced education. - To maintain connection with the University and the professional community.
+- To create value for stakeholders through the identification, development, and implementation of new or optimized processes, products, or integrated systems. - To successfully communicate and document process descriptions, methodologies, data, analyses, results, and proposals to stakeholders. - To foster a sense of belonging for the accomplishment of goals through effective team interactions consistent with professional practice. - To maintain basic knowledge and skills and to evolve capabilities through professional development and advanced education. - To maintain a lifelong connection with the University and the professional community.